Home Flea Treatments

 Many signs can indicate flea activity.
 A common indication would be pets that repeatedly scratch and groom themselves.
 This is caused by the discomfort of the flea activity as the adult fleas feed on the pet’s blood.

-People also may experience bites which leave behind itchy bite marks (a medical doctor can be consulted, since there are other sources of skin irritation beside fleas).
+People also may experience bites that leave behind itchy bite marks (a medical doctor can be consulted since there are other sources of skin irritation beside fleas).
 Flea dirt, the adult flea feces, also can indicate activity.
-Flea dirt looks similar to coarse ground black pepper and may be seen in pet beds, carpets, rugs and other areas where the animal host rests.
+Flea dirt looks similar to coarse ground black pepper and may be seen in pet beds, carpets, rugs, and other areas where the animal host rests.

 If you have seen pepper-like granules you suspect could be flea dirt anywhere in your home, please be sure to share that information with your technician to help guide him in his inspection.

 Contact Us for more information and quotes for services.

 OUR HOME FLEA TREATMENTS

 After one of Accurate Termite and Pest Control’s licensed and trained pest control technicians has completed a thorough inspection of your entire home, he/she will provide you with a solution that will not only eliminate fleas, but prevent them from coming back.